henderjon/hurl/README.md

   - `-h "key=value"` adds the key value pair to the request headers
   - `-u` the destination URI; if not provided the URI is assumed to be the last arg
   - `-s` silences all the output except the incoming response body
+  - `-summary` outputs the bytes received and the roundtrip time
   - `-save` writes the incoming response body to a similarly named local file
   - `-stdin` reads the request body from stdin; request will ignore all `-d`'s
   - `-help` prints the help dialog

   ### (sugar) options

   - `-f` is sugar for adding the `Content-Type: application/x-www-form-urlencoded` header
   - `-pf` is sugar for `-X POST -f`
   - `-basic` sugar for adding the `Authorization: Basic $val` header (will base64 encode strings with a ':')